-This document sets out Fareham Borough Council's Discretionary Housing Payments Policy for 2017/18.
-In response to the Government's continuing welfare reform program, we intend to offer support for those mainly affected by changes made to Local Housing Allowance rates, reductions in Housing Benefit entitlement due to the introduction of size criteria in the social rented sector and the revised income limits of the Benefit Cap.
+This document sets out Fareham Borough Council's Discretionary Housing Payments Policy for 2021/22.
+In response to the Government's continuing welfare reform program, we intend to offer support for those mainly affected by changes made to Local Housing Allowance rates, reductions in Housing Benefit entitlement due to the introduction of size criteria in the social rented sector, the revised income limits of the Benefit Cap and the introduction of Full Service Universal Credit to our area.

-To help Local Authority's manage the impact of the Housing Benefit reforms, the overall Discretionary Housing Payment funding nationally will be £185 million for 2017/2018.
+To help Local Authority's manage the impact of the Housing Benefit reforms, the overall Discretionary Housing Payment funding nationally will be £140 million for 2021/2022.
 The funding has been allocated on the basis of each Local Authority's share of total anticipated losses experienced by Housing Benefit claimants as a result of the reforms.
+An additional £40 million will be allocated nationally mid-year to assist with recognised affordability pressures in the private rented sector.

-The funding for 2017/2018 for Fareham Borough Council is £153,931.
+The funding for 2021/2022 for Fareham Borough Council initially is £85,197.